UPDATE 14 March 2019: Victims have lost more than £830,000 to the TV Licensing scam designed to steal victims’ personal and bank details.

-The emails claim that TV Licensing have been trying to get hold of the victim regarding a refund for an over-payment or that a refund is owed, but due to invalid account details it hasn’t been paid.
+The emails claim that TV Licensing has been trying to get hold of the victim regarding a refund for an overpayment or that a refund is owed, but due to invalid account details it hasn’t been paid.

 The fraudsters include links to convincing-looking cloned TV Licensing websites designed to harvest bank account and credit card details.

 We asked Action Fraud for examples of these scams.
 Look out for emails that don’t include your correct name or that contain spelling or grammatical errors – like the examples below.

 How does the TV Licensing payment issue scam email work?